General Studies Requirements

 First-year students must also take a one-semester Foundation Course, chosen from a variety of subjects ranging from literature to contemporary politics to the biological sciences.
+Foundation courses are CCST, CHMN, CSCM, or CSOC 110-198.
 Both Writing Arts and the Foundation Course have an intensive writing workshop component.
 In addition to these two required, first-year courses, students will take one course each semester from the Critical Studies curriculum array.
-It is strongly advised that these are chosen from our 200 level courses.

 Throughout the remaining three years, students must get at least two units in each of the following Critical Studies categories: